Personal Income Tax

 Gambling tax is imposed on amounts received from lottery, promotional lottery, toto (totalisator + betting), remote gambling and tournament of game of chance.
 Tax is charged also on gambling table and machine used for game of chance and game of skills located on licensed premises.

 Gambling tax is imposed on:

-- gambling table, gambling machine used for organising games of chance and gambling machine used for organising games of skills;
+- gambling table and gambling machine used for organising games of chance and gambling machine used for organising games of skills;

 - amount received from sale of lottery tickets;

 - amount received from winning fund of promotional lottery in case the winning fund is more than 10 000 euros;

-- amount received from participation fee in the tourney of game of chance taking place as a ring game.
+- amount received from participation fee in the tournament of game of chance taking place as a ring game.